davefiddes/FuelGauge/README.md

 [![Build Status](https://travis-ci.org/davefiddes/FuelGauge.svg?branch=master)](https://travis-ci.org/davefiddes/FuelGauge)

 The gauge is implemented in C as a platform neutral core with a small hardware abstraction layer for the MCU.
 A full set of unit tests is provided for the core allowing easy testing and debugging to be carried out on a PC before building for the MCU.
-The MCU firmware is built using the Microchip MPLAB X IDE.
+The MCU firmware is built using the Microchip MPLAB X IDE v5.15 and xc8 v2.05 compiler (Free Version).

  The gauge has two 9 bin maps that allow fine grained mapping of:
  * the input resistance to a linear fuel level